Notargets/gocca/dgkernel/documentation/DGKernel_users_guide.md

 ## Introduction

-KernelProgram is a high-level abstraction in gocca that simplifies writing partition-parallel kernels for scientific computing.
+DGKernel is a high-level abstraction in gocca that simplifies writing partition-parallel kernels for scientific computing.
 It provides:

 - **Automatic memory management** with alignment support
 - **Partition-parallel execution** for domain decomposition